 “I have seen many, many, many symphony programs for public education, but they have NEVER been like this one.
 This is by far the best, most thought-out instructional program.
 What else would Austin produce but the best?” – Dr. Meria Carstarphen, ex-AISD Superintendent

-ASO Young People’s Concerts are full orchestra performances engaging over 12,000 students (grades 4-5) annually with carefully-crafted programming of symphonic music and narrative that is targeted to the age group, richly cross-curricular, multi-sensory and interactive, supported by robust educational materials, representative of diversity and diverse backgrounds, and aligned to state teaching objectives.
+ASO Young People’s Concerts are full orchestra performances engaging over 12,000 students (grades 4-5) annually with carefully-crafted programming of symphonic music and narrative that is targeted to the age group, richly cross-curricular, multi-sensory and interactive, supported by robust educational materials, representative of diverse backgrounds, and aligned to state teaching objectives.
 School groups attend during the school day as an educational field trip opportunity.

-ASO 2025-2026 Young People’s Concerts: The Water Cycle are scheduled to take place February 2026 in Dell Hall at the Long Center for the Performing Arts.
-For information about reservations, please contact Jeremy Brimhall (see below).
+ASO 2025-2026 Young People’s Concerts: The Water Cycle took place February 23-25, 2026, in Dell Hall at the Long Center for the Performing Arts.

-For more information about Young People’s Concerts and/or other ASO Education programs, please contact:
+For more information about 2026-2027 Young People’s Concerts and/or other ASO Education programs, please contact:

 JEREMY BRIMHALL | Director of Education and Community Engagement